maivincent/arribachocolat/_i18n/en/_posts/2023-12-02-rights-70-panelauvilla.md

 ---
 layout: post
 title:  "Rights Chocolate Negro - 70% Panela y Uvilla"
-tags: [Noir, Goldenberry, Panela]
+tags: [Dark, Goldenberry, Panela]
 categories: [Rights]
 ---

-Ce chocolat de Rights est très agréable.
-Le goût un rond du sucre de canne, bien présent, se marie bien avec l'acidité des uvillas (une sorte de cerise de terre).
-Le cacao fin et léger de Rights complète le tout, liant chaleureux aux tons de pêche et de miel.
+This chocolate from Rights is very enjoyable.
+The round taste of cane sugar, quite prominent, pairs well with the acidity of uvillas (a type of ground cherry).
+The fine and light cocoa from Rights completes the picture, creating a warm blend with hints of peach and honey.

-Une performance solide.
+A solid performance.

-### Notes
+### Evaluation

-_Unicité_: 4.5
+_Uniqueness_: 4.5
 _Finesse_: 4.5
-_Confort_: 5
+_Comfort_: 5
-_Intensité_: 4.5
+_Intensity_: 4.5
-_Impression générale_: 5
+_General impression_: 5

-**Note finale**: 23.5/25
+**Final evaluation**: 23.5/25